Gosunet/KrepesMultiPlatform/README.md

 This is a sample project to show an implementation of a Kotlin Multiplatform library with Compose.

 The purpose is to share a "business" module to get and transform crepe recipes.
 Then used the module in an Android, iOS, Desktop and web app.

-🚧 Work in progress 🚧

 ## Library Used
 - [Ktor](https://ktor.io/learn/) for the asynchronous http client.